 Hydroculture is similar to hydroponics in many ways but has a key difference – instead of using a nutrient solution containing water as a growing medium, it uses an inorganic solid growing medium (or inert).

 The inert growing medium is usually rock-based, typically something called “expanded clay aggregates.”
 Hydroculture is sometimes called “passive hydroponics,” meaning the plants grow without soil, bark or peat moss.

 What are clay aggregates?
 What is LECA?

 The clay aggregates – often called LECA (Lightweight Expanded Clay Aggregates) – are small pieces of clay.
 The small clay pellets are heated to very high temperatures in rotating kilns.
 The extreme heat causes the clay particles to expand, somewhat similar to popcorn popping.
 As it expands, the pellets lose density and develop many air pockets inside.
-The end product are marble-sized aggregates that look similar to Coco Puffs cereal.
+The end product is marble-sized aggregates that look similar to Cocoa Puffs cereal.

 What makes LECA an ideal growing medium?

 - It is extremely porous.
 This provides abundant air and oxygen to the roots of plants.
 Lack of oxygen is a major cause of plant loss, particularly for interior plants.
 The healthy roots are less prone to disease and rotting.